opsone-ch/documentation/server/access.rst

 -  `Filezilla <https://filezilla-project.org>`__
 -  `Cyperduck <https://cyberduck.io>`__

-Hint: To store your key in the memory and not having to enter the password for every connection - use pagent (Windows) or ssh-add it (Linux)
+..
+Hint:: To store your key in the memory and not having to enter the password for every connection - use pageant (Windows) or ssh-add it (Linux)

 FTP
 ---

 There is no FTP daemon installed by default.
 Please consider to use SSH/SCP when possible.
-If you really need access by FTP, follow the instructions on `Services > FTP </services/ftp.md>`__.
+If you really need access by FTP, follow the instructions on :doc:`../services/ftp`.